 To receive licensure for K-12 or 7-12, the student must complete one of the appropriate academic majors which are listed within their home college.

 For more information about the secondary education offerings, see here .

 Bachelor of Arts

 - Early Childhood/Special Education Integrated (B-K) (SEBK), BA

 - Middle Level Education English/Language Arts/Math Major 4-8 (MLEM), BA

 - Middle Level Education English/Language Arts/Science Major 4-8 (MLEL), BA

-- Middle Level Education English/Language Arts/Social Science Major 4-8 (MLES), BA
+- Middle Level Education English/Language Arts/Social Sciences Major 4-8 (MLES), BA

 - Middle Level Education Math/Science Major 4-8 (MLMS), BA